libxml-raku/LibXML-raku/doc/Node.md

         $node.normalize;

     This function normalizes adjacent text nodes.
-This function is not as strict as libxml2's xmlTextMerge() function, since it will not free a node that is still referenced by the Perl layer.
+This function is not as strict as libxml2's xmlTextMerge() function, since it will not free a node that is still referenced by Raku.

   * getNamespaces